 Just like most business owners out there, I was taught that to get results and commitment from my team I would need a physical office.
 I believed it to be true until I discovered the goldmine of remote workers that are always available to any entrepreneur.
 The difference between then and now is very significant.

 You don’t need to get pricey downtown real estate for offices or maintain a huge stack of servers to keep your business operations moving.
 If you want to scale your business fast, you need to set your business up for remote work.
 A remote team eliminates the need for expensive infrastructure.
-It also helps you reduce overhead expenses of in-house and full-time employees.
+It also helps you reduce the overhead expenses of in-house and full-time employees.

 4. A remote team saves you time and money